shahariartushar/React-Tailwind-Pixabay-Gallery/README.md

 # Pixabay Image Gallery - React & Tailwind CSS

-Simple gallery with images (Features: View and Search) from the pixabay API.
+Simple gallery with images (Features: View and Search) using react and fetch data from the pixabay API.
 Tailwind css is built into workflow with postcss and autoprefixer.

 ## Usage
 Add your Pixabay API key to .env (Help: https://pixabay.com/api/docs/)